 The diversification assessment evaluates the spread of investments across asset classes, regions, and sectors.
 This ensures a balanced mix, reducing risk and maximizing returns by not concentrating in any single area.

-Risk contribution shows how much each holding adds to total portfolio ups and downs, which can differ from simple weights.
-Your U.S. total market ETF is 70% of assets but contributes about 73% of risk, while the international ETF is 30% of assets and about 27% of risk.
-That’s very close to proportional, so there’s no single position quietly dominating volatility beyond its size.
-This is a positive sign: risk is shared between the two funds roughly in line with your allocations.
-If you ever wanted to dial risk down or up, adjusting the U.S./international split would predictably change overall volatility.
+Risk contribution shows how much each holding drives the portfolio’s overall ups and downs, which can differ from simple weights.
+Here, the US total market ETF is 70% of the capital but about 73% of the risk, while the international ETF is 30% of the capital and 27% of the risk.
+Those ratios are very close to 1, meaning each fund’s risk roughly matches its size, with no hidden “risk hog.”
+That’s a positive sign: most of the volatility is where you’d intuitively expect it to be.
+If someone ever wanted to dial down overall swings, they’d adjust the high‑risk, high‑weight piece (the US fund) rather than chasing tiny positions.

 This chart shows the Efficient Frontier, calculated using your current assets with different allocation combinations.
 It highlights the best balance between risk and return based on historical data.
 "Efficient" portfolios maximize returns for a given risk or minimize risk for a given return.
 Portfolios below the curve are less efficient.
 This is informational and not a recommendation to buy or sell any assets.